 Over time, stress may cause compression of the osseous structures and contribute to vertebral wedging, which basically says your bones can become deformed and a little bit unlevel and kind of start to wedge.
 This is going to lead to a progression of that side to side curve.

 They look not just at stress, but how unequal it is.
 What causes these things oftentimes in kids is carrying a bookbag.
 Maybe not carrying it with both straps on all the time, but carrying it on one side and allowing all of the stress to be absorbed by one side only.

-At Revive UCC in Cranberry Twp, we evaluate the thermal imbalance or the temperature balance on either side of the spine at every visit, but we also look at the posture balance at every visit when we look at leg checks.
+At Revive Upper Cervical Chiropractic in Cranberry Twp, we evaluate the thermal imbalance or the temperature balance on either side of the spine at every visit, but we also look at the posture balance at every visit when we look at leg checks.
 All of these things have been known to change before and after adjustments.